ieee-ashoka-it/chimera2024/pages/events/rocketdesign.md

         amount: "12,000"
       - position: "Third Place"
         amount: "8,000"
----

-Dreamt of designing and launching your own rocket?
+desc: "Dreamt of designing and launching your own rocket?
 Dreamt of doing this while also remaining environmentally conscious?
 Well, look no further!
 In your teams of 3-5,  build and launch DIY mini rockets made from the scrap materials provided.
 Guidelines and Materials shall be shared with every team at the very beginning, and they will be given 4 hours to design and build their rockets, post which they shall be tested and judged by Ashokan Professors based on the scoring criteria.
-You don’t need any experience with astrophysics or rocket science to have a shot at the 45k prize pool, there’s a place for everyone in our scrapyard showdown!
+You don’t need any experience with astrophysics or rocket science to have a shot at the 45k prize pool, there’s a place for everyone in our scrapyard showdown!"
+---
 ### Competition Guidelines
 #### Skills that will be tested:
 - Innovation: Teams will need to think outside the box (or bottle!) to transform scrap materials into high-flying rockets that defy expectations and capture the imagination.